eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 # Controlling multiple Junctions with the same controller

-In SUMO, a traffic light controller can controll an arbitary number of junctions simultaneously.
+In SUMO, a traffic light controller can control an arbitrary number of junctions simultaneously.
 This is accomplished by one of the following
 methods: